mt-empty/terraform-aws-app/README.md

 ## Contributing

-Although, this is is a personal exercise, contributions are welcome!
+Although, this is a personal exercise, contributions are welcome!

 Before opening a PR: